Bartasx4/PiGround/README.md

 ## About the Project

-This repository contains three animations:
+This repository contains four animations:

 ### PiGraph Animation
 This animation visualizes how the circumference of a circle is related to π.